-The Talbot Sunbeam Lotus was a hot hatch from the golden age of the genre that would go on to astonish the motor racing world by winning the 1981 World Rally Championship, competing against the Audi Quattro, the Renault 5 Turbo, the Fiat 131 Abarth, Ford Escort RS1800, and the Toyota Celica 2000GT.
+The Talbot Sunbeam Lotus was a hot hatch from the golden age of the genre that would go on to astonish the motor racing world by winning the 1981 World Rally Championship, competing against the Audi Quattro, Renault 5 Turbo, Fiat 131 Abarth, Ford Escort RS1800, and the Toyota Celica 2000GT.

 Des O’Dell and the Impossible Race Car

 The truth of the matter is that the Talbot Sunbeam Lotus was almost never built, the credit for its existence can be attributed almost entirely to one man – Chrysler Motorsport Director Des O’Dell.